maxschae/student-project-maxschae/README.md

 ## Student Project by maxschae

 In this notebook the main results of the following paper are replicated: M. Brückner and A. Ciccone (2011) "Rain and the Democratic Window of Opportunity", *Econometrica*, Vol. 79, pp. 923-947.
-The paper can be found [here]( https://doi.org/10.3982/ECTA8183), the paper's data are available [here](https://www.econometricsociety.org/content/supplement-rain-and-democratic-window-opportunity-0), additional data on elections are taken from [here](https://www.idea.int/data-tools/continent-view/Africa/40).
+The paper can be found [here]( https://doi.org/10.3982/ECTA8183), the paper's data are available [here](https://www.econometricsociety.org/content/supplement-rain-and-democratic-window-opportunity-0), and additional data on elections are taken from [here](https://www.idea.int/data-tools/continent-view/Africa/40).

 The authors find that non-persistent negative shocks to income raise institutional scores in sub-Saharan African countries in the following year - countries become less autocratic and more democratic.
 To overcome endogeneity and reverse causality issues an instrumental variable approach is taken, where rainfall serves as an instrument for GDP per capita.